Sometimes you need to hide

 never stopped singing.

-It’s called The Wilderness That Bears Your Name.
+This is a poem from my new book, The Wilderness That Bears Your Name.

 This is a poem of permission.
 A lot of people wish they could push pause for a little while, but they’re afraid to show any uncertainty about the life they’ve constructed for themselves.
 They’re afraid it would mean they’ve failed.
 That they’ll be forgotten.
 That they’ll disappear.